vPeteWalker/leap_addon_bootcamp/onpremleap2_UPFO/onpremleap2_UPFO.rst

 Staging Guest Script
 ++++++++++++++++++++

 New in 5.17, Leap allows you to execute scripts within a guest to update configuration files or perform other critical functions as part of the runbook.
-In this exercise you'll stage a script on your WebServer VM that will update its configuration file responsible for the MySQL VM connection, allowing the WebServer to connect to the MySQL database after failover to our **RecoverySite** network.
+In this exercise, you'll stage a script on your WebServer VM that will update its configuration file responsible for the MySQL VM connection, allowing the WebServer to connect to the MySQL database after failover to our **RecoverySite** network.

 #.
 SSH into your *Initials*\ **-WebServer-...** VM using the following credentials: